AkariAsai/AkariAsai.github.io/_pages/group.md

 - **Strong foundation**: I generally consider students who have completed core courses in machine learning and NLP.
 This background helps ensure you can engage deeply with the research.
 - **Time commitment**: I ask for a consistent commitment of 10–20 hours per week.
 If you're currently balancing a heavy course load, job search, or other responsibilities, I recommend waiting until you have more bandwidth.
 Research takes time and consistency, and my goal is to support your long-term growth, not just a short-term project.

-If you're interested, please fill out [this google form](https://forms.gle/2igzAgfL7BZnjUJb7) (You need to sign in your CMU email address), including your transcript and CV.
+If you're interested, please fill out [this google form](https://forms.gle/2igzAgfL7BZnjUJb7) (Please sign in with your CMU email address.
+This form is intended for current CMU students, so **please don't request access or sharing permissions**.
+If you are not a CMU undergraduate student and are interested in working with me, please see the section below.), including your transcript and CV.
 I may not be able to respond to all requests, but I’ll reach out if I think we might be a good match for a project.

 #### If you're an external undergraduate, M.S., or Ph.D. student seeking internships or visiting/postdoc positions: